FrankVerdi/PypeIt/doc/governance.rst

 The PCC has four members:

-#. **Project Scientist (PS)**: Guides the overall scientific direction of the
+#. **Project Scientist (PS)**: The chair of the PCC, who guides the overall
-   project, elected for a term of three years.
+   scientific direction of the project, elected for a term of three years.

 #. **Developer Representative (DR)**: Presents and advocates for priorities of
    the developer community, elected for a term of two years.